victorneo/field-battle-bgm-mixer/README.md

 ## Field & Battle music generator

-Most action RPGs, such as Kingdom Hearts, interleave field and battle music when you are out exploring the world while soundtracks for such games have both field and battle music different tracks.
-This simple script will generate a MP3 file interleaving field and battle tracks to recreate the in-game music experience.
+Most action RPGs, such as Kingdom Hearts, interleave field and battle music when you are out exploring the world while soundtracks for these games have both field and battle music as different tracks.
+This simple script will generate a MP3 file interleaving the field and battle track to recreate the in-game music experience.

-This is a simple script and at this moment only interleave battle music at fixed intervals.
+This is a simple script and all it does is interleave battle music at fixed intervals for now.

 ### Installation